Sunday, April 27, 2008

 The reader is introduced to a number of characters from a variety of backgrounds: the indigenous, the stolen generation, the refugee immigrant, the colonialist decendent, the politician, the revolutionist, the religious.

 Through his characters, who consistently cross each others' life paths, Jose is saying that despite racial, religious or political difference, in being Australian their identity is one and the same.
-That identity is tied to the Australian continent itself,
+That identity is tied to the Australian continent itself, forty thousand years of it and beyond.

 Despite the novel being well-written and relatively easy to read, I found at times that Jose cut to and from characters and settings a little too often, which made it difficult to predict where the story was going.
 However, although frustrating at time, this inability to predict just made me more determined to find out how the story would end.